 DEADLINE FOR REQUESTS

-All media credential requests are due no later than 3 days prior to the start of each event.
+All media credential requests are due no later than one week prior to the start of each event.
 Requests received after the deadlines are not guaranteed approval.

 CONFIRMATION OF CREDENTIALS

 - Confirmations will be sent via e-mail to the specific person making the request only.
 No confirmations will be sent one week prior to the event.

 - When you receive your credential confirmation, please review the information and contact us immediately if you feel we have provided you with a credential that does not give you appropriate track access, or if you have other questions.

 VIR does not mail credentials.
 Credentials will only be issued at the track upon receipt of a signed waiver and acknowledgement of track photographer guidelines and after presenting proper ID at registration.
 You cannot sign for another reporter or photographer’s pass.
 Location of registration and hours for credential pick-up will be included with your confirmation e-mail.

 Access to the Media Center (location will be TBD by event) is available for working deadline media only.
 Space is limited and provided at the sole discretion of VIR.
 Availability of high speed Internet access is subject to demand.

 All credential decisions are made by VIRginia International Raceway at its sole discretion.
 Questions regarding credential procedures and/or types of credentials can be directed to: Keri Davis, 434.822.7700 x 115 or email@example.com.